JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-18-Negative-Effects-Of-Going-Viral-Writers.md

 <img src="/images/gafun.png">

 Buzz.
 Bzzz.
 My phone started vibrating.
 Flashes of blue birds filled my notifications screen.
-I was getting a lift to a meeting in Victoria.
-I could barely manage a sentence!
+I was getting a lift to a meeting in Victoria and I could barely manage a sentence!
 Too engrossed in real time traffic statistics, tweets featuring my blog and a feeling of awesomeness to think straight.

 This continued pretty much all day.
 And if you haven’t experienced it, I can tell you that brains fricken love to feel loved!
 I’m pretty sure my dopamine engine is all worn out.